CityOfNewYork/patterns-cli/readme.md

 Each major feature uses a [configuration file](https://github.com/CityOfNewYork/nyco-patterns-framework/tree/master/config) for adding additional plugins and functionality.
 Additionally, this package can be extended with npm packages and custom [npm scripts](https://docs.npmjs.com/misc/scripts).

+---

+**Version 1.0** is currently in progress and is available as a pre-release.
+Everything in the pre v1 version will be available however, the documentation may not accurately reflect all of the updates.
+[Major updates and migration guides are documented in the releases tab](https://github.com/CityOfNewYork/nyco-patterns-framework/releases).
+The [working branch can be found here](https://github.com/CityOfNewYork/nyco-patterns-framework/tree/feature/next-major-release).
+Enhancements include;

+* 📤 Less configuration: Omit the configuration file for a cli command scripts and rely on the defaults in this package.
+* 🛠️ More Control: Expose the configuration of dependencies used by cli command scripts.
+* 👀 Better watching: Switching from nodemon to Chokidar for running a cli command on a specific file during development.
+* 🤓 Better linting for scripts and stylesheets.
+* ⚖️ A reduced number of dependencies.

+---

 ## Contents

 * [Installation](#installation)